Scott Ross (harpsichordist): Early life and education

+Career

-He then began a teaching career at the School of Music, Université Laval, Quebec.
+Ross then began a teaching career at the School of Music, Université Laval, Quebec.
 While there, he made award-winning recordings of the complete Pièces de Clavecin by Rameau and also recorded the complete keyboard works of François Couperin.
 Ross dressed in similar fashion to his students (even in performance), and his 'granny' spectacles appeared to align him more with the popular music icon John Lennon than the authentic performance scholar Gustav Leonhardt.
-For one concert at Université Laval that was attended by the university chancellor and the French Consul General he wore jeans and a red lumberjack shirt.
+At Université Laval that was attended by the university chancellor and the French Consul General, he wore jeans and a red lumberjack shirt.
 Self-effacing to a fault, he explained, "I started the Goldbergs 'cause I quit smoking and, to keep one's fingers busy, it's better than knitting".

 A passionate collector of orchids, his other hobbies included volcanology, mineralogy, and mycology.
 His keyboard interests were similarly wide-ranging, extending beyond the harpsichord to the music of Frédéric Chopin, Claude Debussy and Maurice Ravel that he performed on the piano, and he also accompanied Schubert lieder.
 He loved the music of Brian Eno and Philip Glass, and was a fan of the punk performance artist Nina Hagen.
-Comparisons which might be drawn between Ross and the Canadian pianist Glenn Gould (e.g., due to their common love of Baroque music and their unconventional approaches) are put into a fuller context by these comments from Ross in a documentary film made toward the end of his life:
+Comparisons which might be drawn between Ross and the Canadian pianist Glenn Gould due to their common love of Baroque music and their unconventional approaches.
+These comparisons are put into a fuller context by comments from Ross in a documentary film made toward the end of his life:

 In 1983 Ross took an indefinite sabbatical from Laval, embarking on several recordings for the French label Erato, including the Eight Great Suites of George Frideric Handel, Bach's 6 Partitas, and keyboard works by Jean-Henri d'Anglebert.
 (He also made two albums for EMI, including his last consisting of Girolamo Frescobaldi works.)

 He returned to France, renting a small house in Assas and another in Paris.
 In 1984 he signed a five-year recording contract with Erato, but also experienced his first premonition of the illness that would later kill him.

 The main fruit of his new contract was the daunting task of recording the complete keyboard sonatas (555 in total) of Domenico Scarlatti, a project started by Radio France, which decided to broadcast the sonatas in celebration of the 300th anniversary of the composer's birth, in 1985.
 Scott Ross began recording the sonatas on June 16, 1984, and during the eighteen months of recording he knew he had a fatal illness.
 Ninety-eight sessions were required, and the last take was completed on September 10, 1985.
 In all, there had been eight thousand takes.
 The recording was released on the Erato label as Domenico Scarlatti, Complete Keyboard Works in a set of 34 CDs.

+Personal life

-Ross died of pneumonia related to AIDS on June 13, 1989, in his house in Assas, France, aged 38.
+Ross was gay and died of pneumonia related to AIDS on June 13, 1989, in his house in Assas, France, aged 38.

+Accolades

+In 1971 he was awarded the prestigious first prize of the Concours de Bruges.